Admitting ignorance is one of the great things about being a journalist.

 This means many adults are reluctant to admit to knowledge gaps.
 We feel the need to disguise our ignorance.

-Disguising ignorance is a problem for knowledge workers.
+Disguising a lack of knowledge is a problem for people who work in knowledge industries.
+That’s understandable.
 Employers hire knowledge workers for expertise and insight.
 They may feel cheated when told: “I don’t know” or “I’ll find out”.

 Not knowing everything is glorious